whiletrue-industries/rebuilding-bots/README.md

     - `agent.txt`: Agent instructions.
     - `extraction/`: Extracted and processed text from the Knesset Takanon
   - `openapi/`: OpenAPI definitions of the BudgetKey (and other deprecated) APIs.
-  - `sync.py`: Script for syncing the specifications with the OpenAI account.
 - `takanon_extractions/`: Code for extracting and processing text from the Knesset Takanon.
 - `ui/`: DEPRECATED: User interface for the bots.